-On February 28, 2012 the Company acquired 100% of the common stock of PriceSpective LLC ("PriceSpective"), a global leader in value strategy consulting, for an initial cash consideration of \$40.0 million.
-Headquartered in Philadelphia, and with offices in London, Los Angeles, San Diego, Raleigh and Boston, PriceSpective is a premier consultancy that has a strong reputation for excellence in strategic pricing, market access, HEOR, due diligence support and payer engagement services.
+On February 28, 2012 the Company acquired PriceSpective LLC ("PriceSpective"), a global leader in value strategy consulting.
+Headquartered in Philadelphia, and with offices in London, Los Angeles, San Diego, Raleigh and Boston, PriceSpective is a premier consultancy that has a strong reputation for excellence in strategic pricing, market access, Health Economics and Outcomes Research (HEOR), due diligence support and payer engagement services.
 Since the company's inception in 2003, PriceSpective has developed strategies for dozens of new product launches, and hundreds of development and in-market products, across 40+ disease areas.

-On February 15, 2012 the Company acquired 100% of the common stock of BeijingWits Medical Limited ("BeijingWits"), a leading Chinese CRO, with over 100 highly qualified and experienced professionals in Beijing, Shanghai, Chengdu, Guangzhou, Wuhan and Hong Kong.
+On February 15, 2012 the Company acquired BeijingWits Medical Limited ("BeijingWits"), a leading Chinese CRO, with over 100 highly qualified and experienced professionals in Beijing, Shanghai, Chengdu, Guangzhou, Wuhan and Hong Kong.